-- Production capacity of 4.0 million tons per annum of cement
+- Production capacity of 4.0 million tons of cement

-- Production Capacity of 1.5 million ton of tar Distillation
+- Production capacity of 1.5 million tons of tar distillation

-- Production Capacity of 0.3 million ton of specialty chemicals
+- Production capacity of 0.65 million tons of advanced materials

 Environment-friendly and energy-efficient practices have made RAIN’s carbon business highly profitable and sustainable.
-The carbon business co-generates energy at five calcined petroleum coke plants with a combined power generation capacity of approximately 125 MW.
-The company has made substantial environmentally friendly investments in flue gas desulfurization plants at its plants in India and in the United States.
+The carbon business co-generates energy at six calcined petroleum coke plants with a combined power-generation capacity of approximately 135 MW.
+The company has made substantial environmentally friendly investments in flue-gas desulfurization plants at its plants in India and in the United States.

 Calcined Petroleum Coke (CPC)

 Green petroleum coke is generated by delayed distillation of coal during the conversion of crude oil into liquid fuels such as gasoline and jet fuels.
-Calcined Petroleum Coke (CPC) is produced from green petroleum coke through a process known as ‘calcining’, which removes moisture and volatile matter from green petroleum coke at a very high temperature.
+Calcined petroleum coke is produced from green petroleum coke through a process known as ‘calcining’, which removes moisture and volatile matter from green petroleum coke at a very high temperature.
 CPC is crucial to the electrolytic production of aluminum.

-The details of facilities at various locations are given below:
+The details of calcining facilities at various locations are given below: